lesb830/CPE301-Swamp-Cooler/README.md

 ### Overview

-This project is a fully functional, Arduino based embedded system designed to control a swamp cooler.
-Built on the Arduino Mega2560 platform, the system integrates multiple sensors and actuators to simulate the behavior of a real world evaporative cooling system.
-The cooler monitors environmental conditions and reacts to changes in temperature and water levels, while also allowing for user interaction through buttons and a vent angle control mechanism.
+This project is a functional swamp cooler built on the Arduino Mega 2560 platform.
+The system uses various sensors and actuators to simulate a real-world evaporative cooling system, adjusting temperature and airflow based on environmental conditions.
+It features a user interface with buttons, LCD display, and visual status indicators.

 ### Features

-- Real-time temperature and humidity monitoring using the DHT11 sensor.
+- Temperature & Humidity Monitoring via DHT11 sensor
-- Water level detection with alert handling.
+- Water Level Detection with alerts
-- Fan control based on temperature thresholds.
+- Fan Control based on temperature thresholds
-- Stepper motor vent control using a potentiometer.
+- Stepper Motor Control for vent adjustment via potentiometer
-- On/Off button functionality using interrupt service routines (ISRs).
-- Real-time clock module for timestamp logging of events.
-- LCD display showing live temperature, humidity, and system status.
-- Multi-state logic: DISABLED, IDLE, RUNNING, and ERROR.
-- State-specific LED indicators (YELLOW, GREEN, BLUE, RED).
+- User Interaction through buttons and LCD screen
+- State Indicators using LEDs (Yellow, Green, Red, Blue)
-- Serial output for event logging to a host computer.
+- Real-time Logging via Serial output

 ### System Components

-- **Arduino Mega2560**
+- Arduino Mega 2560
-- **DHT11 Temperature/Humidity Sensor**
+- DHT11 Temperature/Humidity Sensor
-- **Water Level Sensor**
+- Water Level Sensor
+- Step Motors & Potentiometer
-- **Stepper Motor + Potentiometer**
+- DC Motor & Motor Driver Modules
-- **DC Fan Motor with Separate Power Board**
-- **RTC Module (Real-Time Clock)**
-- **16x2 LCD Display**
+- 16x2 LCD Display (I2C)
-- **Multiple Pushbuttons (Start, Stop, Reset)**
+- Pushbuttons (Start, Stop, Reset)
-- **Status LEDs (YELLOW, GREEN, RED, BLUE)**
+- Status LEDs

 ### How It Works

-The swamp cooler operates based on its current state.
-The main loop continuously calls a `checkState()` function (unless disabled), which reads the temperature and water level to determine the correct operational state.
-Depending on conditions, the system transitions between IDLE, RUNNING, or ERROR.
-All state changes and key actions are timestamped and printed via Serial communication.
-The system ensures responsive, low-level performance by avoiding most Arduino libraries and relying instead on direct register manipulation where required.

-### Demonstration Video

-### Circuit

-### Notes

-- All code complies with the course requirement to avoid restricted Arduino functions like `pinMode()` and `digitalWrite()` unless explicitly allowed.
-- The system uses `millis()` instead of `delay()` to handle periodic updates like LCD refreshes.
-- Only the motor uses `analogWrite()` as permitted.
+The cooler adjusts its operation based on the readings from the sensors.
+The system runs in states like IDLE, RUNNING, and ERROR, with transitions logged in real-time.
+The stepper motor adjusts the vent, while the fan operates based on environmental conditions.
+Key functions are timestamped and displayed on the LCD.